 We had a dinner and breakfast at the Barking Frog.
 For dinner, the setting is white tablecloths, yet it still maintains a casual vibe with innovative seasonal dishes.
 The wine list, not surprisingly, is extensive.
 We opted for a four-course wine-paired chef’s dinner, allowing us to select our courses from the main menu.
 The food was excellent, as was the service.
 Barking Frog is a popular choice for hotel guests as well as locals, so be sure to make reservations.
 While I was impressed with dinner at the Barking Frog, I found breakfast to be quite ordinary.
 If you need to fuel up for the day, give it a try, but I’d opt for some of the other cafes in the area.

 The Willows is within walking distance of dozens of wineries and tasting rooms.
 Or, if you prefer, you can drive a few miles, park the car, and have access to dozens more.
 It’s a perfect location to stay to enjoy a few days in Woodinville Wine Country.

 The Willows Lodge is located at 14580 NE 145th Street, Woodinville, Washington.
 Rates start at around $215/night and are substantially higher during special wine events and concerts.
 It is part of the Preferred Hotel Group if you are a loyalty member.
-Otherwise check an online booking site such as Expedia for rates.
+Otherwise check an online booking site such as Hotels.com for rates.

-Disclosure: The author received a complimentary stay.
+Disclosure: The author received a complimentary stay for purposes of review.